pgRouting/pgrouting/doc/src/pgRouting-introduction.rst

 This Release Contributors
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Individuals (in alphabetical order)
+Individuals in this release (in alphabetical order)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Ashish Kumar,
 Cayetano Benavent,
 Daniel Kastl,
-Himanshu Raj,
-Martha Vergara,
+Rajat Shinde,
 Regina Obe,
-Veenit Kumar,
+Swapnil Joshi,
 Virginia Vergara

-And all the people that give us a little of their time making comments, finding issues, making pull requests etc. in any of our products: osm2pgrouting, pgRouting, pgRoutingLayer.
+And all the people that give us a little of their time making comments, finding issues, making pull requests etc.  in any of our products: osm2pgrouting, pgRouting, pgRoutingLayer, workshop.

-Corporate Sponsors (in alphabetical order)
+Corporate Sponsors in this release (in alphabetical order)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 These are corporate entities that have contributed developer time, hosting, or direct monetary funding to the pgRouting project:

 - `Georepublic <https://georepublic.info/en/>`__
 - `Google Summer of Code <https://summerofcode.withgoogle.com>`__